54481andrew/pathogen-spillover-forecast/README.md

 - Data: contains the datasets that describe LASV presence and absence in rodents, as well as data on serosurveys in humans.
-The Excel file "Lassa_Occurrence_Data" contains a spreadsheets named 1) ``Genbank:''
-LASV records in *M. natalensis* found on GenBank; 2) ``Raw_Lassa_Literature:''
+The Excel file "Lassa_Occurrence_Data" contains 3 spreadsheets.
+The "Genbank" spreadsheet contains LASV records in *M. natalensis* found on GenBank;
-LASV records in humans and rodents that were found through a literature search; and 3) ``Cleaned_Lassa_Literature:'' cleaned version of LASV records in literature that is used to produce a CSV file that, in turn, is read into the model pipeline.
+the "Raw_Lassa_Literature" spreadsheet contains LASV records in humans and rodents that were found through a literature search; and the "Cleaned_Lassa_Literature" spreadsheet contains cleaned version of LASV records in literature that is used to produce a CSV file that, in turn, is read into the model pipeline.
 Cleaning involved removing human serosurveys that were nonrandom (e.g., tested individuals with symptoms, individual missionaries), and removing entries that did not specifically test *M. natalensis* rodents.

 - Figures_Fits